Anifah Aman: Political career

+Special advisor to the chief minister of Sabah on international relations and foreign investments (since 2023)

-On 30 January 2023, Chief Minister of Sabah Hajiji Noor appointed Anifah to a newly created position of the Special Advisor to the Chief Minister of Sabah on International Relations and Foreign Investments.
+On 30 January 2023, Chief Minister of Sabah Hajiji Noor appointed Anifah to a newly created position of the special advisor to the chief minister of Sabah on international relations and foreign investments.
 Hajiji explained that he was confident of the extensive experience of Anifah in international relations that would assist the state government to forge good ties with foreign countries and investors and the appointment would argur well with the investor-friendly policy of Sabah.
 In response, Anifah thanked Hajiji for his confidence, gave assurance to do his best in the role, expressed his intention to establish Sabah as an investor-friendly destination, praised Hajiji of being visionary and highlighted the importance of international relations in bringing foreign investments to Sabah.

+Senator (since 2023)

+On 20 March 2023, Anifah was appointed to the Parliament as a senator.

+Chairman of the Labuan Corporation (since 2023)

+On 25 June 2023, Anifah was declared the new chairman of the Labuan Corporation to replace Bashir Alias.
+His two-year term began on 19 June 2023 and was set to end on 18 June 2025.